spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202200.0/marketplace-product-approval-process-feature-walkthrough.md

 ---

 The *Marketplace Product Approval Process* feature adds a merchant context to Product Approval Process by providing an optional `spy_merchant.default_product_abstract_approval_status` DB column where default product approval statuses for merchants are stored and can be used as default product approval statuses for merchant products.
-Also, the feature provides Data importer for merchant's default product approval statuses.
+Also, the feature provides the data importer for the merchant's default product approval statuses.

 ## Module dependency graph